 - Transfer the dough to a floured work surface and knead, adding about 1 cup more flour as needed to prevent sticking, until smooth and elastic — about 5 minutes.
 Gather the dough into a ball and place in a bowl greased with butter; turn to coat with the butter and cover with a clean kitchen towel.
 Place in a warm, draft-free area until the dough is doubled in volume, about 2 hours.

 - Punch down the dough and transfer to a lightly floured work surface.
 Knead until smooth, about 3 minutes.
 Divide into 3 equal portions.
 Roll out each into a round, 3/4 inch thick.
-Pinch off bits of the marzipan and and arrange evenly on the dough rounds.
+Place the marzipan chunks evenly on the dough rounds.
 Roll up each round jelly-roll style.
-Grease a baking sheet with butter and place the rolls, seam side down, on it.
+Line a baking sheet with parchment and place the rolls, seam side down, on it.
 Cover with the towel and let rise in a warm, draft-free area until doubled in volume, about 45 minutes.

 - Meanwhile, position a rack in the middle of an oven and preheat to 375.
 Bake until the loaves are golden brown and sound hollow when thumped on the bottom, about 45 minutes.
 Transfer to a cooling rack.
-Dust the loaves with confectioners’ sugar.
+Dust the loaves with confectioners’ sugar or create a basic powdered sugar glaze.
 Let cool completely and dust again with the powdered sugar before serving.
 Serve immediately or wrap airtight and store at cool room temperature for 3 days.